neocortical/noborders/README.md

 # NoBorders
-### Remove borders from screencapped images.
+### Remove borders from screenshotted images.
-NoBorders is a Go library and command line tool designed to remove borders and status bars from screencapped images.
+NoBorders is a Go library and command line tool designed to remove borders and status bars from screenshotted images.
 Example:

 ### Before:
 <img width="250" src="doc/gopher_before.png" />